With version 2.4.68 and higher (launched August 30, 2020) CloudExtend moved to a new Office API that improves the category creation.

 🔵 Communication Issues

 You may see this error when the app is not able to communicate with your Exchange Web Server.
 You can verify this by clicking the menu icon at the top right of CloudExtend, selecting Developer Settings > System Diagnostics, and then clicking on REST URL.

 🔵 Disable category feature to remove error message

 If you've tried the above workarounds and are still receiving the category error for every email you attach you can temporarily disable the category feature from settings.

-To disable categories click the menu icon (3 dots at top right of the App), navigate to settings, and then uncheck 'Enable Categories'.
+To disable categories click the Menu icon (3 dots at top right of the application), navigate to Settings, and then uncheck Enable Categories.